 - Replace the boxes themselves on a regular basis.
 If you see an accumulation of gook on the bottom, it’s time for a new box.
-Most boxes will need to be replaced on average every couple of years.
+Most boxes will need to be replaced on average every 1-2 years.

 - Flushing litter down the toilet is not a good idea.
 Even the “flushable” types of litter can clog older pipes, so it’s best to dump the clumps in the trash.